10 Best Running Hydration Vests Reviewed of 2019

 Unless you’re from Boulder, Colorado, running vests are hardly a trendy or fashionable item.
 They are a purely functional product, designed to keep you hydrated and alive on your next adventure.
-That being said there is something about the Ultimate Direction vest (and several other hydration packs on our list, come to think of it) that makes us wanna get out of the office and spend the afternoon running up a mountain.
+That being said there is something about the Ultimate Direction vest (and several other hydration packs on our list) that makes us wanna get out of the office and spend the afternoon running up a mountain.

 Frequently Asked Questions